DavidFowler/flank-demo/README.md

 # Introduction

-The purpose of this repo is to enable the easy and quick setup of a FLANK demo use-case.
-We are using Flink/Nifi/Kafka and Kudu as well as some other tools to showcase a streaming data use-case from edge to visualization.
+The purpose of this repo is to enable the easy and quick setup of a FLaNKKS demo use-case.
+We are using Flink, Nifi, Kafka, Kudu, and SQL Stream Builder as well as some other tools to showcase a streaming data use-case from edge to visualization.

-It is setup very flexible and can be reused for different scenarios.
+The setup is very flexible and can be reused for different scenarios.
 Below is using a fleet control example.
 The main goal is a 10-20 minute **demo** to customers.
 The sensors can be renamed to suit the scenario and the geolocation data can also be updated/edited to fit to the location of the customer.

 # Overview